vmware/container-service-extension/docs/ENT-PKS.md

 * Can tenant get a dedicated storage for their Ent-PKS clusters?
     * Not yet.
 Support for this will be added as soon as Ent-PKS supports the concept of storage-profiles.
-* Why is response-time of commands relatively slower sometimes?
+* Why is response-time of commands slower sometimes?
     * [RBAC feature](/RBAC.html) turned on will have some performance effect.
-    * Presence of Ent-PKS instances in the system will have significant impact on performance, as it involves invocation of multiple external API calls and post-processing of data.
+    * Presence of Ent-PKS instances in the system will have some performance impact, as it involves invocation of multiple external API calls and post-processing of data.
-    * Sys-admin commands may be even slower given CSE has to scan entire system to generate results.
+    * cluster-management commands by *sys-admin* may be even slower given CSE has to scan entire system to generate results.
     * Performance-optimization will be coming soon.
 * How to fix CSE time-out errors?
     * By increasing the vCD extension timeout to a higher value.